biogeochemistry/LakeTranRS/simulations/03_02plusSediments/README.md

 2 | original  | original * 10  | Total P diminishing to 55 % at the end | original * 10
 3 | original + 5 | original * 100 | Total P diminishing to 10 % at the end | original * 100

+(By the way Total P cannot be reduced to zero; hence 10 % at the end.)

+Eventually increase resolution to 5x5x5x5 or 10x10x10x10?

+Better scales?

 # Responses